 - Colonial Kids: An Activity Guide to Life in the New World Fun and easy crafts to do

 - Life in Colonial America – Coloring Book – I LOVE these Dover coloring books for all historic time periods, and this is no exception.

 - Rip Van Winkle

-To round out your study and include World History, I highly recommend George Washington’s World by Genevieve Foster.
+- George Washington’s World by Genevieve Foster.
+The perfect history book that gives a worldwide view of the 1700’s and George Washington’s time.
 All of her books are excellent, and give a great overview of how and when world history and American history intermingles:

 “When George was a young man, Benjamin Franklin was the most well-known American, Louis XV was on the throne of France, and George II was king of England.
 Father Junipero Serra had just arrived in Mexico to work with the Panes Indians.
 Mozart and Bach were writing their immortal music and Voltaire warred with his pen against Ignorance, Injustice and Superstition.
 The young nobleman Lafayette watched the feisty American colonies with fascinated interest as they stood up to Mother England when she sought to tax them unfairly.
 James Cook was sent by the Royal Society of London to Tahiti where their team of astronomers might observe a total eclipse of the sun and thereby accurately measure the distance between the earth and the sun.
 These are just a few of the wonderful narratives explored by Foster in her Newbery Honor Book of 1940.”

 The Indian Tribes